ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 4! = 1 * 2 * 3 * 4 = 24
 ```

-You can calculate the factorial easily by using the loop operator.
+You can calculate the factorial easily when using the loop.
 The loop should pass through the integers from 1 to N in sequence.
-Multiply each integer to the final result on the loop iteration.
+You should multiply the final result by each passed integer.
 This way, you repeat the multiplication operation several times.

-Here is the last example of repetition actions in a computer system.
-Repetition helps to manage some events.
+Here is the last example of action repetition in a computer system.
+Repetition is an effective approach to manage some events.

 Suppose that you write a program.
 It downloads files to your computer from the Internet.
 First, the program establishes a connection to a server.
 If the server doesn't respond, the program has two options to do.
 The first one is to terminate with a non-zero exit status.
-The second option is to wait for the server's response.
-This option is preferable.
-There are many reasons why the server's response delays.
-There is an overload of the network or the server, for example.
-A couple of seconds waiting is enough to get a response.
-Then our program can continue to work.
+The second option is to wait for the server response.
+This behavior of the program is preferable.
+There are many reasons why the packets from the server can delay.
+It can be an overload of the network, for example.
+Waiting for a couple of seconds is enough to get the packet.
+Then your program can continue to work.

 Now the question arises: how can you wait for the event to occur in the program?
-The easiest way is to use the loop operator.
-Its condition should check if the event occurs.
-In this case, the operator stops.
+The easiest way to get it is using a loop operator.
+The operator's condition should check if the event occurs.
+When it happens, the operator stops.

 Let's come back to our example.
 The loop should stop when the program receives a response from the server.
 While it does not happen, the loop continues.
-You do not need any actions on each loop's iteration.
-Thus, you can leave this code block empty.
+You do not need any actions on each iteration.
+Instead, you leave the loop body empty.
 This technique is called [**busy waiting**](https://en.wikipedia.org/wiki/Busy_waiting).

-You can optimize the busy waiting.
-Replace the loop's empty code block with a command that stops the program for a short while.
-This way, OS gets a chance to execute another task while your program is waiting.
+Busy waiting does nothing but can consume a lot of CPU time.
+This is a reason why you should optimize it when possible.
+Add the command, which stops the program for a short time, to the loop body.
+It gives OS a chance to execute another task while your program is waiting.

-We have considered several examples where the program repeats the same actions.
-Let's write down the tasks that we have solved in each example.
-Here is the list:
+We have considered examples when the program repeats the same action several times.
+Let's write down the tasks that such repetition solves:

-1. Process of multiple entities monotonously.
+1. Process multiple entities monotonously.
 The `find` utility processes the search results this way.

-2. Apply the intermediate data to accumulate the final result.
+2. Accumulate intermediate data for calculating the final result.
 The `du` utility does it for collecting statistics.

 3. Mathematical calculations.
-You can calculate factorial using the loop operator.
+You can calculate factorial using the loop.

 4. Wait for some event to happen.
-You can wait for the server's response in a busy waiting loop.
+You can wait for the server response in the busy waiting loop.

-The list is far from being complete.
-These are just the most common programming tasks that require a loop operator.
+This list is far from being complete.
+It demonstrates just the most common programming tasks that require the loop operator.

 ### While Statement